 Science has been able to create recyclable polyester from plastic waste such as water bottles.
 The total amount of waste that can be used to make recycled polyester is milled several times to make granules.
-These granules are then melted down to form yarn carriers, which will be used together to create fabric.
+These granules are then melted down to form yarn carriers, which will be used to create fabric.
 This method is environmentally friendly, as it allows for the recycling of waste while also saving 59% of energy and 32% of CO2 emissions as compared to traditional polyester manufacturing.

 Recycled Polyamide / Polyamide

-This fabric is one of the most robust on the market, and it's almost indestructible even when wet.
+This fabric is one of the most robust on the market, and it's almost indestructible when wet.
 This fabric provides effective sweat and humidity evaporation while retaining heat, allowing you to exercise in the most comfortable way possible.
 Plus, it's a very light material that doesn't need to be ironed.
 Supple, light, and resistant garments for all morphologies!

 The majority of compositions contain elastane, which complements and improves the properties of the majority of other fibers.
 Its high resistance and elasticity make it a must-have in sportswear.
 This fiber's suppleness allows it to perfectly mold the body's movements.
 The elastane creates a "second skin" effect.
 Elastane improves the fabric's breathable properties, and reducing moisture and bad smells.

-Did you know that we can extend it seven times bigger than it is?
-After that, it will be back to its original size without any deformations.
+Did you know that we can extend it up to seven times bigger than it is?
+After that, it will be back to its original size without deformations.
 The elastane in your sports wear allows for a greater compression of the body, which improves blood circulation while also increasing muscular efficiency.